-(B) A shared parenting plan or agreed custody agreement shall be field with the Court and shall include the following:

-1. A plan for shared parenting shall include provisions covering all factors that are relevant to the care of the children, including, but not limited to, provisions covering factors such as physical living arrangements, child support obligations, provision for the children's medical and dental care, school placement, and the parent with which the children will be physically located during legal holidays, school holidays, and other days of special importance, as required by section 3109.04(G) of the Ohio Revised Code.

-2. All other custody agreements shall include provisions covering all factors relevant to the care of the children, including but not limited to the following:
+- (B) A shared parenting plan or agreed custody agreement shall be field with the Court and shall include the following: - 1.
+A plan for shared parenting shall include provisions covering all factors that are relevant to the care of the children, including, but not limited to, provisions covering factors such as physical living arrangements, child support obligations and work sheets, provision for the children's medical and dental care, school placement, and the parent with which the children will be physically located during legal holidays, school holidays, and other days of special importance, as required by section 3109.04(G) of the Ohio Revised Code. - 2.
+All other custody agreements shall include provisions covering all factors relevant to the care of the children, including but not limited to the following: - a.
+Physical living arrangements of the children

-- a.
-Physical living arrangements of the children - b.
+- b.
 Child Support Worksheet, including Findings of Fact with a schedule for deviation - c.
-Health insurance coverage and division of uninsured costs
+Health insurance coverage and division of uninsured costs - d.

-- d.
 Parenting time schedule - e.
 Allocation of Income Tax Dependency Exemption

-A Child Custody Affidavit is required to be submitted with all agreed Complaints and Motions.
+A Parent Proceeding Affidavit is required to be submitted with all agreed Complaints and Motions.
 For any matter involving child support, a guideline child support worksheet and Findings of Fact supporting a requested deviation in support shall be submitted.

-(C) The Court may refuse to approve orders which are not, in the Court's opinion, in the best interest of the children.

-(D) Settlement Agreements following hearing shall be filed with the Court within twenty-one (21) days of the hearing, or as otherwise ordered or allowed by the judge or magistrate.
+- (C) The Court may refuse to approve orders which are not, in the Court's opinion, in the best interest of the children or lack the requisite provisions to be considered complete. - (D) Settlement Agreements following hearing shall be filed with the Court as ordered or allowed by the judge or magistrate.
 Failure to file in a timely manner may result in a review hearing to determine the cause for delay and possible sanctions, to include dismissal of the case.